FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/discount_handling.md

   * The sum of the EffectiveCost for all rows where CommitmentDiscountStatus is "Used" or "Unused" for each CommitmentDiscountId over the entire duration of the commitment MUST be the same as the total BilledCost of the *commitment discount*.
   * The CommitmentDiscountId and ResourceId MUST be set to the ID assigned to the *commitment discount*.
 ChargeCategory MUST be set to "Purchase" on rows that represent a purchase of a *commitment discount*.
   * CommitmentDiscountStatus MUST be "Used" for ChargeCategory "Usage" rows that received a reduced price from a commitment.
 CommitmentDiscountId MUST be set to the ID assigned to the discount.
 ResourceId MUST be set to the ID of the resource that received the discount.
-  * If a commitment is not fully utilized, the provider MUST include a row that represents the unused portion of the commitment for that charge period.
+  * If a commitment is not fully utilized, the provider MUST include a row that represents the unused portion of the commitment for that *charge period*.
 These rows MUST be represented with CommitmentDiscountStatus set to "Unused" and ChargeCategory set to "Usage".
 Such rows MUST have their CommitmentDiscountId and ResourceId set to the ID assigned to the *commitment discount*.
 * Credits that are applied after the fact MUST use a ChargeCategory of "Credit".

 ## Exceptions